peterszabo77/microarray_data_analysis_1/README.md

 # microarray analysis

-Implementation of a elementary data analysis tasks on a CEL microarray datasets (datasets not included)
+microarray_a1.R: Implementation of a elementary data analysis tasks on a CEL microarray datasets (datasets not attached)

 ## loading CEL datafiles